-- In the analysis of powerful transnational corporations, SCC can be used to find the set of firms in which every member owns directly and/or indirectly owns shares in every other member.
-Although it has benefits, such as reducing transaction costs and increasing trust, this type of structure can weaken market competition.
-Read more in "The Network of Global Corporate Control". - SCC can be used to compute the connectivity of different network configurations when measuring routing performance in multihop wireless networks.
+• In the analysis of powerful transnational corporations, SCC can be used to find the set of firms in which every member owns directly and/or indirectly owns shares in every other member.
+Although it has

+- SCC can be used to compute the connectivity of different network configurations when measuring routing performance in multihop wireless networks.
 Read more in "Routing performance in the presence of unidirectional links in multihop wireless networks" - Strongly Connected Components algorithms can be used as a first step in many graph algorithms that work only on strongly connected graph.
 In social networks, a group of people are generally strongly connected (For example, students of a class or any other common place).
 Many people in these groups generally like some common pages, or play common games.
 The SCC algorithms can be used to find such groups, and suggest the commonly liked pages or games to the people in the group who have not yet liked those pages or games.

+'''

+CALL gds.alpha.scc.write(

+graphName: string,

+configuration: map

+)

-CALL gds.alpha.scc.write(graphName: String|Map, configuration: Map) YIELD createMillis, computeMillis, writeMillis, setCount, maxSetSize, minSetSize
+YIELD preProcessingMillis, computeMillis, writeMillis, setCount, maxSetSize, minSetSize

+'''